 2.5 Design and Implementation Constraints

-topCIMA web application is meant to be quick and responsive, even when dealing with large number of transactions, so each feature must be designed and implemented with efficiency in mind.
+LearnCIMA web application is meant to be quick and responsive, even when dealing with large number of transactions, so each feature must be designed and implemented with efficiency in mind.

 3. System Features and User Stories